developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/dcp/index.md

 The DataWedge profile configuration screen allows an app user to configure the appearance of DCP on the screen after a particular Profile is loaded.
 If the user checks the option to enable the DCP, the five parameters shown below appear on the preference screen and can be configured as desired.
 [Barcode Input](../input/barcode) must be enabled.

+**Notes:**
-**Note: The DCP will not appear if the scanner is disabled in the active Profile**.
+* The DCP does not appear if the scanner is disabled in the active Profile.
+* DCP button only works with one enabled scanner when the profile is configured with multiple scanners.

 <img style="height:350px" src="../dcp_settings.png"/>
 _Data Capture Plus options for setting scan triggers_